Git Tags: How to Mark Releases and Versions

 Tagging Versions in Git

-Git tags are used to mark specific points in a repository’s history as important.
+Git tags are used to mark specific points in a repository's history as important.
 They are most commonly used to label release versions such as v1.0, v2.0, or v1.2.3.
 Unlike branches, which continue to move forward as new commits are added, tags are fixed references that always point to the same commit.
-This makes them ideal for identifying stable versions of your project that can be referenced, shared, or deployed.
+This makes them ideal for identifying stable versions of your project that can be referenced, shared, or deployed with confidence.

 Why Use Git Tags